-The selected cases for discussion are: Saeed v Minister for Immigration and Citizenship; Lacey v Attorney-General (Qld); Momcilovic v The Queen; Monis v The Queen; Monis v The Queen; Maistralian Crime Commission; Lee v NSW Crime Commission; Independent Commission Against Corruption v Cunneen; North Australian Aboriginal Justice Agency v Northern Territory; and R v Independent Broad-based Anti-corruption Commissioner.
+The selected cases for discussion are: Saeed v Minister for Immigration and Citizenship; Lacey v Attorney-General (Qld); Momcilovic v The Queen; Monis v The Queen; Monis v The Queen; Mastralian Crime Commission; Lee v NSW Crime Commission; Independent Commission Against Corruption v Cunneen; North Australian Aboriginal Justice Agency v Northern Territory; and R v Independent Broad-based Anti-corruption Commissioner.
 These cases have been chosen on the basis that they particularly illuminate the French Court's treatment of the principle.
 The cases also highlight the divisions within the French Court (most of these cases were decided by a majority, rather than unanimously).
-They are drawn from a larger pool of 33 cases in which the principle of legality was discussed by the French Court, summarised in Appendix I.
+They are drawn from a larger pool of 33 cases to the principle of legality was discussed by the French Court, summarised in Appendix 1.

-See Justin Gleeson, 'Gilbert + Tobin Conference After Dinner Speech' (Speech delivered at the Gilbert + Tobin Centre of Public Law 2016 Constitutional Law Conference, Sydney, 12 February 2016) 6: 'at the coalface where cases are being run and decided, my experience is that ... [the principle of legality] is one of the most powerful principles at play'; Richard Niall, 'The Principle of Legality in Administrative Decision-Making' (Speech delivered at the Australian Institute of Administrative Law, Melbourne, 16 August 2016) 10: the principle of legality has been 'played as a card that trumps other interpretative rules'; Dan Meagher, 'The Principle of Legality as Clear Statement Rule: Significance and Problems' (2014) 36 Sydney Law Review 413, 413: 'the common law principle of legality has hardened into a strong clear statement rule that is applied when legislation engages common law rights and freedoms'; Dan Meagher, 'The Judicial Evolution (or Counter-revolution) of Fundamental Rights Protection in Australia' (2017) 42 Alternative Law Journal 9, 12, discussing cases decided by the French Court: 'In these cases, the principle of legality has operated as "a kind of manner and form requirement imposed on Parliament" requiring "clear and unequivocal [statutory] language" to interfere with fundamental rights' (citations omitted); Jeffrey Goldsworthy, 'The Principle of Legality and Legislative Intention' in Dan Meagher and Matthew Groves (eds), The Principle of Legality in Australia and New Zealand (Federation Press, 2017) 46, 50: 'It is as if the traditional presumptions now collectively labelled the principle of legality have been injected with steroids'.
+Decision-Making' (Speech delivered at the Australian Institute of Administrative Law, Melbourne, 16 August 2016) 10: the principle of legality has been 'played as a card that trumps other interpretative rules'; Dan Meagher, 'The Principle of Legality as Clear Statement Rule: Significance and Problems' (2014) 36 Sydney Law Review 413, 413: 'the common law principle of legality has hardened into a strong clear statement rule that is applied when legislation engages common law rights and freedoms'; Dan Meagher, 'The Judicial Evolution (or Counter-revolution) of Fundamental Rights Protection in Australia' (2017) 42 Alternative Law Journal 9, 12, discussing cases decided by the French Court: 'In these cases, the principle of legality has operated as "a kind of manner and form requirement imposed on Parliament" requiring "clear and unequivocal [statutory] language" to interfere with fundamental rights' (citations omitted); Jeffrey Goldsworthy, 'The Principle of Legality and Legislative Intention' in Dan Meagher and Matthew Groves (eds), The Principle of Legality in Australia and New Zealand (Federation Press, 2017) 46, 50: 'It is as if the traditional presumptions now collectively labelled the principle of legality have been injected with steroids'.

-^{2 (2010) 241} CLR 252 ('Saeed').
+- 2 (2010) 241 CLR 252 ('Saeed').

-^{3 (2011) 242} CLR 573 ('Lacey').
+- 3 (2011) 242 CLR 573 ('Lacey').

-^{4 (2011) 245} CLR 1 ('Momcilovic').
+- 4 (2011) 245 CLR 1 ('Momcilovic').

-^{5 (2013) 249} CLR 92 ('Monis').
+- 5 (2013) 249 CLR 92 ('Monis').

-^{6 (2013) 248} CLR 92 ('X7').
+- 6 (2013) 248 CLR 92 ('X7').

-^{7 (2013) 251} CLR 196 ('Lee').
+- 7 (2013) 251 CLR 196 ('Lee').

-^{8 (2015) 256} CLR 1 ('Cunneen').
+- 8 (2015) 256 CLR 1 ('Cunneen').

-^{9 (2015) 256} CLR 569 ('NAAJA').
+- 9 (2015) 256 CLR 569 ('NAAJA').

-^{10 (2016) 256} CLR 459 ('R v IBAC').
+- 10 (2016) 256 CLR 459 ('R v IBAC').

-11 These 33 cases were identified through a series of steps.
+- 11 These 33 cases were identified through a series of steps.
 First, the author conducted a search of the term 'principle of legality' in AustLii.
 This was done by way of an 'Advanced Search', with the filter 'Commonwealth: High Court of Australia'.
 Thirty-two search hits were obtained.
 Next, seven cases were discarded as they were decided prior to the French Court.
-Two further cases were discarded on the basis
+Two further cases were discarded on the basis that the reference to 'principle of legality' was in a different context Green v The Queen (2011) 244 CLR 462 ('equal justice'): see 472-3 [28] (French CJ, Crennan and Kiefel JJ); and Minister for Home Affairs (Cth) v Zentai (2012) 246 CLR 213, 225-6 [24] (French CJ) ('retroactive criminal law' under international law).
+Not all cases which raised the principle of legality made express reference to that term, thus falling outside of the search parameters.
+Some cases referred only to the specific common law protection protected by the principle of legality.
+Other cases cited case authorities clearly in